insidewhy/sistero/README.md

 sistero create
 ```

-Or to create a VM called london-vm in london:
+Or to create a VM called `london-vm` in london:
 ```
-sistero -n london create
+sistero create london
 ```